France

 3 min

 ParisFrench Prime Minister Sébastien Lecornu appointed his new government on Sunday night, just a week after announcing his first government, made up of almost the same ministers as the previous government, which was overthrown by the National Assembly.
 It was a monumental mistake that unleashed a chaotic week.
 That government was widely criticized by all opposition parties, who threatened to censure him and forced Lecornu to resign.
 A week later, the prime minister, reappointed by President Macron on Friday, presented an executive with new faces and a low political profile.
+Both Marine Le Pen's National Rally and La France Insoumise, however, have already threatened to censure him again this Monday.

 It's not exactly a technical government—many are active politicians, and some ministers are repeating their positions—but most have a low political profile and, in general, have extensive experience in their fields.
 The new government includes some former ministers, but also little-known civil society figures and parliamentarians.
-However, there are no party leaders or former prime ministers, a development that reflects Lecornu's need to surround himself with people without presidential aspirations and distance himself from party heavyweights.
-The head of government is seeking to minimize criticism and provocations to avoid censure and be able to focus on negotiating and approving the budget, his top priority.
+However, there are no party leaders or former prime ministers, a change that reflects Lecornu's need to surround himself with people without presidential aspirations and distance himself from party heavyweights.
+The head of government seeks to minimize criticism and provocations to avoid censure and be able to focus on negotiating and approving the budget, his top priority.

 Among the new members of the government, Laurent Nuñez stands out, the new Minister of the Interior and until now the Paris police prefect.
 He was previously the second-in-command at the Interior Ministry.
 Among the few who are returning are the Minister of Foreign Affairs, Jean-Noël Barrot; the Minister of Culture, Rachida Dati, awaiting trial for corruption; the Minister of Defense, Catherine Vautrin, until now the Minister of Labor; and the Minister of the Interior, Gérald Darmanin, a figure very close to Macron and Lecornu.
 Dati and Darmanin—with a more prominent political profile than the rest—are the exceptions.
 Among those leaving are Manuel Valls, who will lose his current ministry, Overseas Affairs, and the former Prime Minister and until now the Minister of Education, Élisabeth Borne, who will become a member of parliament.